What is ubuntu?

 A backup of your data is usually a good idea in case you screw up the system when dealing with the disc partitions.

-Step 2:- Download Ubuntu of your choice whichever Linux distribution you are using.
+Step 2:- Download Ubuntu of your choice, whichever Linux distribution you use.

 Step 3:- Make an Ubuntu live USB or DVD.

-Step 4:- Clear some space on your hard drive so that Ubuntu may be installed.
+Step 4: Clear some space on your hard drive to install Ubuntu.

 Step 5:- Launch Ubuntu from a live USB.